tardate/LittleArduinoProjects/README.md

-# 421 Little Electronics and Arduino Projects
+# 422 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LimeSDR/FirstLook](./SDR/LimeSDR/FirstLook) - unboxing and first test of the LimeSDR-USB software-defined radio with MacOSX host.
+> Latest addition:sparkles: [LaserTapeMeasure](./playground/VL53L0X/LaserTapeMeasure) - using a VL53L0X ranging sensor to make a short-range laser tape measure with an Arduino with Nokia 5110 display.

 Just my collection of electronics projects, many involving an Arduino in one way or another.